ajfisher/ajfisher.me/site/src/content/posts/2015-09-02-iot-mobile-practices.md

 layout: post.hbt
 slug: iot-mobile-practices
 title: Applying the lessons of mobile dev to IoT
-tags: physical computing, development, ubicomp, IoT, mobile
+tags: physical computing, development, ubicomp, iot
 excerpt: >
     IoT product development has the opportunity to draw on some of the lessons hard won over the years of developing for mobile.